jlawyerorg/j-lawyer-org/docker/README.md

 ## Swagger UI

 The applications REST API can be browsed and used directly from within the browser: http://localhost:8000/j-lawyer-io/swagger-ui/
+For authentication, use user "admin" with password "a".

 ## Using the Client

 Use the official installers for Windows, Linux or macOS on https://www.j-lawyer.org Then connect to the docker container using "localhost" and port 8000.

+For authentication, use user "admin" with password "a".